photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 !!! tldr ""
     [RawTherapee and "heif-convert" cannot limit the resolution](../../known-issues.md#jpeg-size-limit) of JPEG files when converting files from other formats such as RAW, DNG, HEIC or AVIF.

+### PNG Size Limit

+This sets the maximum size of the PNG files created when converting original images.

+The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_PNG_SIZE`.

 ### Use Presets

 Disables simultaneous conversion of RAW files to apply Darktable presets.